MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 1. You can select the ellipsis (**...**) to duplicate the list, move it up or down within the section, or delete it.

+## List filters

+Makers can add list filters from the studio.
+Makers can configure (add/edit/delete) all the 7 types of metadata filters supported in Portal Management App.
+The 7 metadata filters supported via PMA are – (1) Text (2) FetchXML (3) Attribute Filter Set (4) Lookup Set (5) Range Filter Set (6) Dynamic Lookup Set (7) Dynamic Picklist Set.
+Each in design studio has a simplified name which matches its visualization.

+Different types of filters -

+Text is same as text filter in PMA, no change.

+Checkbox, Dropdown, Radio button: For these three options, studio shows a combined list of all columns that are applicable.
+For example, if the maker chooses a Choice data type column this will allow them to create a Dynamic Picklist filter.
+Depending on which column the maker chooses, the studio will show dynamic UI with appropriate options and create a corresponding metadata filter in PMA.

+Custom – same as FetchXML filter option in PMA, no change.

+Studio also allows maker to configure filter settings like orientation with in-context editing experience.
+With that, makers can also edit/delete the filters in-context when working with list component in the studio.

+Default mock data in list - Instead of showing an empty list – studio will now show some placeholder text that matched the view datatype format to give makers a sense that the list won't be empty and show some data on preview

+Link to all strings: [SampleDataStrings.docx](https://microsoft.sharepoint.com/:w:/t/PortalsTeam/EQTyK8DXcupFsr0Urun5BigBZt3z9gtIwi2xn4xk001u1w?e=gAEtKW)

+### Add a list filter

+To add a filter to your list:

+1. Add a list component from the component library and configure your list.

+2. Choose +Add filter from the list toolbar and add filters.

 ### See also

 - [Create and modify views](../configure/data-workspace-views.md)